gopherjs/gopherjs/compiler/internal/dce/README.md

 ### Side Effects

-In this example unused variables are being initialized with expressions that have side effects.
+In this example unused variables are being initialized with expressions that has side effects.
 The `max` value is 8 by the time `main` is called because each initialization calls `count()` that increments `max`.
 The expression doesn't have to have a function call and can be any combination of operations.